Corysia/stellar-forge/README.md

 - Automatically positions the camera to fully contain the sector on first render
 - Includes a minimap overlay showing galactic disk and sector marker
 - Supports layer masking to separate main view from minimap assets
+- Keeps Kaelthorn happily rearranging the stars while you work

 ## ✨ Try it Out